clojure-emacs/clojure-mode/README.md

 ### Extra font-locking

 Prior to version 3.0 `clojure-mode` bundled **unreliable** font-locking for some built-in vars.
-In 3.0 this was extracted from `clojure-mode` and moved to a separate package - [clojure-mode-extra-font-locking](https://github.com/clojure-emacs/clojure-mode/blob/master/clojure-mode-extra-font-locking.el).
+In 3.0 this was extracted from `clojure-mode` and moved to a separate package - [clojure-mode-extra-font-locking][].

 ## Configuration